Professor, Director of Undergraduate Studies

-Wayne Chung is an Associate Professor and Director of Undergraduate Studies.
+Wayne Chung is a Professor and Director of Undergraduate Studies.
 Chung's research and work span medical systems and devices, robot design, consumer, and industrial products.
-He teaches first-year Design Studio, Advanced ID studio: Product and Systems, How Things are Made, Applied Research Methods, DigiTech Tools, UX Design Tools, and co-teaches Bio Medical Engineering with Dr. Zapanta.
+Chung has taught First-Year Design Labs, Advanced ID/Product Studio: Product and Systems, How Things Are Made, Applied Research Methods, DigiTech Tools, UX Design Tools, and co-teaches Biomedical Engineering with Dr. Zapanta.

 Chung utilizes design research methods and develops new processes to understand the person in context.
 This essential approach enables insight and appropriate innovation within a world of complexity.
-Material, aesthetics, fit, and other user experience variables can only be designed once the problem is appropriately framed and considered relative to the human, artifact, and environment context.
+Material, aesthetics, fit, and the user experience can only be designed once the problem is appropriately framed relative to the human, artifacts, and environment context.

 Chung has worked and collaborated with a range of clients, industry sponsors, and partners including:

-- Industry: American Eagle Outfitters, Bayer Material Science, BNY Mellon, Bridgestone, Cognizant Technologies, FCA Fiat Chrysler Automobiles, Ford Motor Company, forms+surfaces, General Motors, Intel Digital Health, LG Electronics, PNC Bank, Procter & Gamble, Radio Flyer, Rubbermaid, Texas Instruments, Vocollect, Whirlpool Corporation
+- Industry: American Eagle Outfitters, Bayer Material Science, BNY Mellon, Bridgestone, Cognizant Technologies, Daimler Trucks, FCA Fiat Chrysler Automobiles, Ford Motor Company, forms+surfaces, General Motors, Intel Digital Health, LG Electronics, PNC Bank, Procter & Gamble, Radio Flyer, Rubbermaid, Texas Instruments, Vocollect, Whirlpool Corporation

 - Medical: Ohio State University's 8T MRI, OSU Veterinary CT large animal transfer bed system, Energy Storage Systems, advisor to several BME industry projects and start-ups

 - Robotics: Snackbot, Chiara Robot, CMU NREC interior space project, and other robot components and systems

-Chung also worked as a design information researcher for the Federal Highway Administration’s Advanced Driver Interface Design and Assessment Project and industrial designer for Sundberg-Ferar.
-Prior to teaching at Carnegie Mellon, Chung taught in the Department of Industrial, Interior and Visual Communication Design at The Ohio State University, and he served as the interim Director of the Industrial Design Program at Georgia Institute of Technology.
+Chung worked as a design information researcher for the Federal Highway Administration’s Advanced Driver Interface Design and Assessment Project and industrial designer for Sundberg-Ferar.
+Prior to teaching at Carnegie Mellon, Chung taught in the Department of Design at The Ohio State University, and he served as the interim Director of the Industrial Design Program at Georgia Institute of Technology.
 His professional service includes elected positions in local IDSA chapters.
 Chung was recognized by the Design Intelligence Journal as one of the 'Most Admired Industrial Design Educators' in the US.